How to get Money Fast!

 Most people who list things to sell make at least a few hundred.

-When I’ve been really focused and bought things to resell as well, I have made over $10,000 in a month!
+When we’ve been really focused and bought things to resell as well, we made over $10,000 in a month.

-Lately, the easiest places to sell have been Facebook and Gumtree.
+Lately, the easiest places to sell have been Facebook Marketplace and the niche groups e.g. specific brands often have buy/sell/swap groups you can join.

-There have been numerous times I’ve listed a few things for sale and made over $100 within 30 minutes.
+There have been numerous times we’ve listed a few things for sale and made over $100 within 30 minutes.

 2. Rent a Room or Other Space

-If you happen to have a spare room, space in your driveway, an attic, garage or basement there are multiple ways you can make money.
+If you have a spare room, space in your driveway, an attic, a garage or basement, there are multiple ways you can make money.

 If you have garage space you could rent it out to someone needing to store their boat, a special car, excess stuff or even to a small business owner needing the extra space.